IITDBGroup/CS116/_labs/lab8.md

 public static String stringify(Object o);
 ~~~

 which takes an object of any class and serializes that all fields.
-For fields of a primitive type you should use the `toString` methods of the corresponding wrapper class , e.g., `Integer` for `int`.
+For fields of a primitive type, wrapper type (e.g., `Integer`) or `String` you should use the `toString` methods of the corresponding wrapper class, e.g., `Integer` for `int`.
 For reference types, you need to recurse to use `stringify` to serialize the object.
 The output format should be as follows:

 ```shell
 { CLASS@id